 The natives of the Rice Terraces are the lfugaos, who, thousands of years ago, with only simple tools and bare hands, made the Banaue Rice Terraces one of the best-known icons of Philippine tourism.

 The Philippines Rice Terraces are carved out of mountainsides with several peaks rising as high as 6,000 feet.

 The panorama of the terraces becomes stunning as it changes colour with the season - varying shades of green in the planting season, alternating gold and ochre tones in the harvest season, and, different hues of the sky are reflected by water in the bare fields.

 Being the most extensive anywhere in the world, the Banaue Rice Terraces are listed by the UNESCO World Heritage Sites as the first "combined cultural and natural site". and are often referred to as "the eighth wonder of the world".

-When staying overnight, you can usually enjoy a cultural show at a local hotel, and when dining, we recommend you try local dishes native to this part of the Philippines.
+Staying overnight in Banaue, you can often enjoy a cultural show at a local hotel, and when dining, we recommend you try local dishes native to this part of the Philippines.

 At Batad you can enjoy trekking through lush forest, walk the world-famous rice terraces, which appear before you like an amphitheatre.
 Next, head off to take in the sights of the amazing Tappiyah waterfalls

-Why Not Combine Banaue & Sagada with Vigan and Laoag!
+Combine Banaue & Sagada with Vigan and Laoag

-Traveling by road, we can combine the Rice Terraces with Ilocos, via a visit to Baguio.
-Please enquire if you would like to do this.
+On a North Luzon Tour, we can combine the Philippines Rice Terraces with Ilocos, perhaps via a visit to Baguio.
+Please enquire if you would like to experience this tour suggestion.

 Explore Banaue, Sagada & the Cordillera Mountains by Motorcycle!